sebastianarena/firepit-js/README.md

 This software is nothing more than a tech demo
 It is not meant to be used in production
+Install a local Redis Server with its default configuration to test the examples

 ## Demo Examples - Simple